-Short-Term SIM Cards Options
+Short-Term prepaid SIM Cards Options

-For those that are planning on staying in Japan for less than 3 months there are a number of affordable SIM card options that are easy to buy and set up.
-In terms of network operators, there are three big players in Japan - Softbank, Au and NTT Docomo.
+For tourists that are planning on staying in Japan for less than 3 months there are a number of affordable SIM card options that are easy to buy and set up.
+In terms of network operators, there are three big players in Japan – Softbank, Au and NTT Docomo.
 Most recently these companies have been offering selected prepaid SIM cards to short-term visitors, however some of the best deals can be found amongst MVNO options.

 MVNO stands for Mobile Virtual Network Operator, which simply put is a company that piggybacks on the network provided by a larger operator.
 The benefit of using these smaller companies is that they can offer more flexible data plans to suit specific groups of customers, so you’re more likely to find a plan that fits your needs.
 It goes without saying that each MVNO has its own advantages and disadvantages, some offer cheaper prices per data cap while others offer faster speeds and some may have hidden fees.